jm-extend/Extend_CustomCartOffer/README.md

 Custom code for PAS, to adjust the cart offers for Product Protection

-This add-on solves the issue where cart offers are not displayed correctly.
-This add-on moves the offer below the item-options in the cart.
+This add-on solves the issue where cart offers are not displayed correctly, by moving the offer below the item-options in the cart.

 To install, the code has to be put in app/code/Extend, so you will end up with app/code/Extend/CustomCartOffers